secdev/scapy/doc/scapy/build_dissect.rst

 A layer is a subclass of the ``Packet`` class.
 All the logic behind layer manipulation is hold by the ``Packet`` class and will be inherited.
-A simple layer is compounded by a list of fields that will be either concatenated when assembling the layer or dissected one by one when desassembling a string.
+A simple layer is compounded by a list of fields that will be either concatenated when assembling the layer or dissected one by one when disassembling a string.
 The list of fields is held in an attribute named ``fields_desc``.
 Each field is an instance of a field class::